OPEC pushing Russia to support big oil cut amid coronavirus

 'DOWNWARD REVISIONS'

+Wednesday's meeting involved the Joint Ministerial Monitoring Committee (JMMC), comprising a handful of OPEC and non-OPEC ministers.
+The meeting, part of preparations for the broader ministerial talks, had lasted nearly four hours by 1630 GMT.

-Sources told Reuters this month the Organization of the Petroleum Exporting Countries could agree deeper cuts even without Russia.
-One source said on Wednesday that Russia would seek to keep its participation in any new cut to a minimum.
+Sources had told Reuters earlier this month that OPEC could agree deeper cuts even without Russia.

+But two OPEC sources said Riyadh did not want to carry most of the burden of cuts alone and was pressing Moscow to join in with a proper contribution.
+Another source had said Moscow was trying to keep to a minimum any extra cut that it agreed to.

-"Cuts will need to at least be towards the top end of the range, as we see further downward revisions in demand growth as Covid-19 spreads.
-There is more evidence of the spread of the virus having an impact on demand outside of China," Warren Patterson from ING said in a note.
+"Cuts will need to at least be towards the top end of the range, as we see further downward revisions in demand growth as Covid-19 spreads," Warren Patterson from ING said in a note.

-Existing cuts have not been enough to counter the impact of the new coronavirus, Covid-19, on China, the world's biggest oil importer, and on the global economy.
+Existing cuts have not been enough to counter the impact of the new coronavirus on China, the world's biggest oil importer, and on the global economy.
 Factories have been disrupted, fewer people are travelling and other business has slowed, driving down oil demand.

+"Whatever action OPEC ultimately takes seems unlikely to produce the desired effect of rebalancing the market and substantially raising prices.
+Rather, the strategy today may be one of attempting to stem further bloodletting and hope demand recovery can be achieved later in the year," analysts from the Center for Strategic and International Studies said in a report.

-Benchmark Brent oil prices were around $52 a barrel LCOc1 on Wednesday, a level at which many OPEC states will struggle to balance their budgets, although Russian President Vladimir Putin has said the current price was acceptable.
+Benchmark Brent oil prices slipped below $52 a barrel LCOc1 on Wednesday, too low for many OPEC states to balance their budgets, although Russian President Vladimir Putin has said the level was acceptable for Moscow.

-With global efforts to prevent the virus spreading, OPEC has said the number of delegates at its meetings in Vienna this week will be kept to a minimum and journalists have been barred from entering the OPEC headquarters.

-Iranian Oil Minister Bijan Zanganeh arrived for the talks in Vienna as Iran's government said the virus had now affected most of the provinces in the Islamic Republic.

 BREAKINGVIEWS-OPEC readies knife for oil demand-slump gunfight